Bottle oven: Saggars

 Each pot bank made its own saggars from fire clay.
 In the saggar maker's workshop, clay would be rolled around a wooded form by the saggar maker, while a lad would knock the bottom using a mawl and an iron mould.
 A saggar could be expected to last for around 40 firings after which it had to be replaced.
-During biscuit firing, tableware cups and bowls were put on a fine layer of calcined flint dust on the bottom of the saggar, while flatware was supported like a sandwich between layers of flint.
+During biscuit firing, (Note: Physical archive copy; details the industrial evolution of biscuit kilns and saggar placement.) tableware cups and bowls were put on a fine layer of calcined flint dust on the bottom of the saggar, while flatware was supported like a sandwich between layers of calcined flint powder.
 They had to be stacked carefully to prevent distortion during firing.
 Then the saggar was topped and sealed to prevent any fumes or kiln debris entering the saggar and discolouring the wares.
 During the second firing, the glost firing, the glazed ware was held by pins, saddles, spurs and thimbles, as any contact point would leave a blemish on the glaze.
 Sorting the thimbles for reuse was one of the lowest jobs in the potbank.